-According to the Penn State Extension, “approximately 35 species of birds may be seen at feeders in Pennsylvania,” during the winter.
-That’s right, they don’t all fly south for the winter, and it gets really cold here.
-So, I like to make homemade suet cakes to help these little guys out.
-The extra calories from the fat will help them as they labor through winter.
+According to the Penn State Extension, "approximately 35 species of birds may be seen at feeders in Pennsylvania," during the winter.
+That's right, they don't all fly south for the winter, and it gets really cold here.
+So, I like to make homemade suet cakes to help the birds during the winter.
+The extra calories from the fat will help them as they labor through long cold days.

 Can these suet cakes be frozen?

 Yes, in fact, you want to keep it frozen until you are ready to place it outside.
 Otherwise, it will start to melt.

 You can make it in a big pot pretty easily.

 These plastic sandwich storage containers are the perfect size for our suet cages.
 The recipe makes enough to fill about six containers, and they stack up easily in the freezer until you are ready to use them outside.

 - Use animal fat that you've cut and saved instead of lard.
 Bacon grease will work too.

 - You can also vegetable shortening that you might have in the pantry for baking.
 It's a little softer but these are meant for winter so that should not matter.

 - Get creative with molds.
 Use ice cube trays instead of sandwich containers and drop a few cubes in the cage at a time.
 Or re-use a tuna or cat food cat as your mold.

 - Wait until the weather is cold to set out these suet cakes.
 If it is too warm the suet may melt or turn rancid.
 For warmer weather climates consider making a non-suet birdseed cake.